 Diontae Johnson: Diamond In The Rough

-First we have to go back to Johnson’s college days at Toledo.
+First, we have to go back to Johnson’s college days at Toledo.
 During his time playing for Toledo, Johnson was able to amass a career stat line of 135 receptions, 2235 yards (16.6 AVG), and 23 receiving TDs in 39 career games.
 Johnson also had over 2000 return yards, 1 KR TD, and 1 PR TD.
 In 2017 Johnson put his name on the map with an incredible breakout year.
-DJ set the school’s all-time single season receiving yards record (1278) and came in third for the school’s all-time single season in receiving TDs (13).
+DJ set the school’s all-time single-season receiving yards record (1278) and came in third for the school’s all-time single-season in receiving TDs (13).
 He also led the nation in yards per punt return average in 2017 & 2018 (19.9).
-Considering the quality of QB he was playing with in college, these kind of numbers are no less than prolific.
+Considering the quality of QB he was playing with in college, these kinds of numbers are no less than prolific.

 Leading up to the draft, many analysts and NFL coaches fell in love with Johnson because of his excellent route running ability and his explosiveness.
 Johnson’s ability to separate with his quick efficient feet, mixed with his speed, and his ability to change direction in the blink of an eye, led to his consistency in college of being able to get open.

 Johnson was selected 66th overall (the Steelers had a first-round grade on him) by the Steelers which coincidently was the pick the Steelers got back from Oakland in the Antonio Brown trade.
 [As most of us know, the majority of NFL talent comes on day 2 picks (2nd and 3rd rounds).]

 (Gerry Dulac covers the Steelers writing for the Pittsburgh Post-Gazette as well as a Steelers Radio Network Host)